cespejo1/ManufacturerMacro/README.md

 # ManufacturerMacro
-Formats Manufacturing info for parts
+This program is written in VBA and is handy for formatting manufacturing info for parts on Oracle.
+The purpose is automate this manual process of formatting and to help my coworkers save time.